paulcosmos/new-world-template/content/reviews/review-3.md

 ---
-title: Andy
+title: 1st Class Service
 type: review
 rating: 5
 location:
 ---

-I recently used {{<company>}} and their customer service was top-notch, the prices were very reasonable, and the quality of work was excellent.
-Highly recommended!
+I would highly recommend James as he came out when he said he would and the scaffolding was safe and sound.
+I will certainly use JMK Scaffolding Ltd on my next jobs.